perlwasm/talk-perlcic-2020/index.md

 Note:
 1. Only basic number types are supported.
-2. Strings, arrays typically require peeking into the WebAssembly's linear memory region, which at least we have access to.
+2. Strings, arrays and nested datatypes stypically require peeking into the WebAssembly's linear memory region, which at least we have access to.

 ---